Skip to main content

 Clinical Biochemistry and Diagnostic Techniques

-You explore advanced topics in biochemistry with special focus on clinical applications and diagnostic techniques.
-This involves the study of clinical analysis of bodily fluids and other biological materials to aid in the diagnosis, therapy and monitoring of a variety of diseases.
-You will acquire the knowledge necessary for understanding the essential concepts of clinical biochemistry and of the associated diagnostic techniques.
+Develop knowledge and skills in advanced areas of biochemistry with special focus on clinical applications and diagnostics.
+Emphasis is on the analysis of bodily fluids and other biological material to aid in patient diagnosis, therapy and monitoring for a variety of diseases.
+Understand the essential concepts of clinical biochemistry and the associated diagnostic techniques required.

 Genomics and Bioinformatics

-You gain an in depth understanding of advances genomics, proteomics and bioinformatics knowledge and their applications in specific disease state.
-You learn about the most recent technologies including next generation gene sequencing, genome editing, genomic and bioinformatics analyses.
-This module also explores the genomic application for disease treatment and prevention (pharmacogenomics), personalised medicine as well as ethical challenges in this field.
+Gain an in-depth understanding of advanced genomics, proteomics and bioinformatics, and their applications in specific disease states.
+Learn about the most recent technologies including next generation gene sequencing, genome editing, and genomic and bioinformatics analyses.
+Explore the genomic application for disease treatment and prevention (pharmacogenomics), personalised medicine and ethical challenges in this field.

 Life Science Research Project

-You undertake a major independent practical research project in your discipline where you are fully integrated within a research team.
-Reflecting staff expertise, you will be able to pursue many discipline-related topics, including medical, industrial and environmental microbiology, molecular, cell and system biology, recombinant DNA technology, protein biochemistry, structural biology, fermentation, bioengineering and many other areas, using the state-of-the-art analytical and digital infrastructure at the National Horizons Centre.
-You will complete a hypothesis-driven project utilising appropriate discipline-specific laboratory, database or computational research methodologies to interrogate a hypothesis in a specialised area of the life sciences.
-You will be expected to work at a level recognised to be at the forefront of the discipline.
-Supervisors will provide guidance to support you but a high degree of autonomy is required.
+Complete a major independent practical research project in your discipline and fully integrate with a research-active supervisor.
+Reflecting staff expertise, you pursue many discipline-related topics, including medical, industrial and environmental microbiology, molecular, cell and system biology, recombinant DNA technology, protein biochemistry, structural biology, fermentation, bioengineering and many other areas.
+Complete a hypothesis-driven research project using appropriate skills to answer a research question in a specialised area of life sciences.
+Supervisors provide guidance to support you but a high degree of autonomy is required.

 Pathobiology of Cancer